The Flash-X configuration

 Makefile appropriately for an optimized, test or debug build.

-The OpenMP variables should be defined in your Makefile.h
+The OpenMP variables should be defined in your Makefile.h and

 contain a compiler flag to recognize OpenMP directives.
 In most cases it

-encounter special situations when you need to define OPENMP_FORTRAN
+encounter special situations when you need to define OPENMP_FORTRAN,

-.
+OPENMP_C and OPENMP_LINK.
 If you want to build Flash-X with the

-and the GNU C compiler gcc
+GNU Fortran compiler gfortran and the GNU C compiler gcc then

-your Makefile.h
+your Makefile.h should contain

 OPENMP = -fopenmp